calrissian/flowmix/README.md

 ```

 Essentialy what this says is:
-- whenever I encounter an event that has a tuple with "key2" == "val2", add it to a sliding window along with all other events matching the criteria that have the same "key4" and "key5".
-At any point, the sliding window shouldn't have more than the last 5 events in it and a trigger function should be run every 1 second.
-The trigger function is a little passage of groovy code that gets passed the iterator of events in the sliding window so that it can introspect the window to determine whether or not a trigger needs to be called.
-When a trigger function returns true, that window's contents is output (an alert has been fired).
+- Whenever I encounter an event that has a tuple with "key2" == "val2", add it to a sliding window along with all other events matching the criteria that have the same values for both "key4" and "key5" tuples.
+- At any point, the sliding window shouldn't have more than the last 5 events in it
+- A trigger function should be run every 1 second.
+- The trigger function is a little passage of groovy code that gets passed the iterator of events in the sliding window so that it can introspect the window to determine whether or not a trigger needs to be called.
+- When a trigger function returns true, that window's contents is output (an alert has been fired).